waimea-snoble/200DTD-Assesment/docs/Development.md

 I also needed to add an amount column to the database

-HTML CHECKER
-This means I also had to change the add task form so the admin can set an amont available for each task
+This means I also had to change the add task form so the admin can set an amount available for each task

 ![not showing if amount = 0](images/amount=0-database.png)